data-skeptic/blog/polling/2017/interview-with-jill-darling.md

 ## Interview with Jill Darling, Survey Director for USC’s Understanding America Study

+Our recent episode [Opinion Polling for Presidential Elections](https://dataskeptic.com/blog/episodes/2017/opinion-polling-for-presidential-elections) featured segments from an interview with Jill Darling.
+This post contains the full transcript for that interview conducted by [Christine Zhang](https://twitter.com/christinezhang).
+The player below also contains a link to the full recording from the Data Skeptic Bonus Feed.

 <audio controls>
   <source src="https://s3.amazonaws.com/data-skeptic-bonus-feed/episodes/jill-darling.mp3" type="audio/mpeg">
 Your browser does not support the audio element.